All classes are available In Person and/or Virtually!

 Fees may be paid monthly by check or PayPal.
 You may also pay yearly if that is more convenient.

-May I come to the class facility when my child has a class?
+May I “sit-in” when my child has a class?

 What personal information will I need to provide for my child?